 Tax relief eligibility can be determined by referring to R&D guidelines

 By studying the R&D guidelines for software development ventures, software firms can determine if their software expansion work meets the criteria for being considered an R&D activity, as well as if the work qualifies for tax relief via the R&D tax credit.
-Software can become qualified for improved R&D tax relief if it is shown to be one of the following.
+The software can become qualified for improved R&D tax relief if it is shown to be one of the following.

 - The means by which to accomplish the R&D, or